Scroll down to open individual chapters

 Drawing on history, theology, and law as well as philosophy, Paul Kelly introduces thinkers who challenge fundamentally the ways in which we should think about the nature and scope of political institutions and agents.
 He illuminates many troubling contemporary conflicts with a critical and historical perspective.

 This book is primarily intended for second year and upwards undergraduate students in general political theory and international theory, and advanced international relations students.
 Each chapter is also downloadable on its own for use in courses considering only some of the ten theorists covered.

 Written in an accessible way Conflict, War and Revolution will also interest advanced general readers with interests in the historical thought underpinnings of political ideas and today’s international politics.
-Detailed reading advice is provided, and advice on how to access open access versions of the key thinkers writing.

 "An invaluable resource for scholars and students interested in the relationship between politics and violence.
 Paul Kelly masterfully reconstructs the ideas of ten key thinkers, and weaves them together in a remarkably cohesive account of conflict as a red line that cuts across traditional distinctions between domestic and international political theory."

 Dr Enzo Rossi, Associate Professor, University of Amsterdam and co-editor of European Journal of Political Theory